NagusameCS/PyValentin/README.md

 # PyValentin - Advanced Matchmaking System

 ## Overview
-PyValentin is a sophisticated matchmaking system that uses multi-dimensional distance calculations and compatibility filtering to create optimal pairs from survey responses.
+PyValentin is a sophisticated beautiful amazing incredible matchmaking system that uses multi-dimensional distance calculations and compatibility filtering to create optimal pairs from survey responses.
 The system processes raw survey data through several stages, applying mathematical models to quantify compatibility.
+Thats a bunch of buzwords that mean it takes in data and it outputs names.

 ## Table of Contents
 1. [Features](#features)